Geological Terms Beginning With "S"

 "Septarian" is a name used for round concretions with internal mineral-filled fractures found in sedimentary rocks.
 They are often cut into cabochons that display the interesting geometry of the fracture network.

 Seraphinite is a trade name used for a gem material composed of the mineral clinochlore.
 It is usually greenish in color and marked with fibrous or feather-like patterns.
 Its hardness is only 3 to 4 and is reserved for delicate use.

 A silicate mineral, that occurs in a wide range of green and greenish colors with interesting patterns that is often cut into cabochons or used as an ornamental stone.

 A well drilled to support production from other wells.
 Some reasons for support wells are: gas injection, water injection, steam injection, salt water disposal, water supply, observation, or combustion air injection.

-a clastic sedimentary rock that is made up of clay-size (less then 1/256 millimeter in diameter) weathering debris.
+A clastic sedimentary rock that is made up of clay-size (less than 1/256 millimeter in diameter) weathering debris.
 It typically breaks into thin flat pieces.
-Picture of Shale.

 A unit of weight that equals 2,000 pounds.

 An oil or gas well that is capable of production but which is temporarily closed.
 The most common reason for a well to be "shut-in" is a lack of pipeline capacity or lack of access to markets.
 In some cases a lessee might drill a well to fulfill a lease commitment and then shut the well in until pipeline capacity or a favorable sales contract is available.
 This is often a strategy to lock-in the lease without additional cost.
 Shut-in wells can also be closed for maintenance.
 The image shows the map symbols for shut in oil wells (left) and gas wells (right).